Why You Should Ask Questions in a Job Interview

 A job interview is an opportunity for the organization to find out what it wants to know about finalists for a position, but it is also an opportunity for each finalist to find out what he or she wants to know as well.
 Interviewing is a two-way street.

-As much as the hiring manager wants to know more about the individual he or she hires, the individual wants to know about the hiring manager, future coworkers, and the organization.
+As much as the hiring manager wants to know more about the individual they hire, the individual wants to know about the hiring manager, future coworkers, and the organization.
 A finalist that neglects to prepare and ask questions during an interview misses opportunities to impress the hiring manager and to gather more information that will inform the decision to accept a job offer.

-The finalist’s questions are usually reserved for the end of the interview because those questions may be answered naturally during the course of the interview.
+The finalist’s questions are usually reserved for the end of the interview process.
+Any questions you have may be answered naturally during the course of the interview.
 For example, an interviewer may set up a question about a candidate’s willingness to work long hours by saying that long hours are sometimes required.
 If the finalist had prepared a question about whether long hours are required, that question does not need to be asked at the end of the interview.

 Show You’re Interested